SuperDelphi/Kronos/README.md

 A light-weight and easy-to-use Python module to calculate the process duration of your code with a complete set of result data on the process.

+**Please be aware that this module is for educational purpose only.
+There are better ones to get the job done :)**

 *Note: Kronos is not available via a standard ``pip`` installation yet.*

 ### Known issues